llvm/llvm-project/libc/docs/compiler_support.rst

 is required it is possible to bootstrap ``Clang`` with ``GCC`` and then use ``Clang`` to build the '`libc``" project.

+IMPORTANT NOTE: There is currently an issue when doing an overlay build in release mode with GCC.
+If you want to build with GCC, please either build in debug mode or use fullbuild mode.
+Otherwise, please use clang.

 Minimum supported versions
 ==========================